Our recruitment process is now closed

 If you answered yes to any of the above, we would like to hear from you!

-Gary Clarke Company will again be offering a unique opportunity for 4 Pit Men singers to make their own contribution to WASTELAND as it embarks on the next national tour in Spring 2020.
-WASTELAND is the highly anticipated new production from choreographer Gary Clarke and sequel to the multi-award winning production COAL.
-Please refer back to this page or watch social media for more information of when applications for the Spring open.
+Gary Clarke Company will again be offering a unique opportunity for 4 Pit Men singers to make their own contribution to WASTELAND as it embarks on the next national tour in Spring 2023.
+WASTELAND is the acclaimed production from choreographer Gary Clarke and sequel to the multi-award winning production COAL.

 "Brilliant" ★★★★★ (The Herald on Sunday)